Phasor2/X86-Arm-processor-Project2/README.md

 Now for the Interrupt part, there are 2 main interrupt signal will be generated from the UART.
 They are THR interrupts and MODEM status interrupts.
 Initialized these 2 will be for the part of sending character through RS-232C.
 For part of the project, there is no requirement for FIFO.
 So we also need to disable FIFO.

+# PART 2 SETUP IRQ
+## Interrupt unmasking
+Unmasking 2 interrupts in INTC register.
+I2C1INT pin 7 INTC INT #71 and the button GPIO1A is at int number 98.
+For GPIO1A, the pin calculated was pin 2 at INTC_MIR_CLEAR3 register.
+For I2C1INT, the pin calculated was pin 7 at INTC_MIR_CLEAR2.
+Simply write 0x04 to INTC_MIR_CLEAR3 and write 0x400 to INTC_MIR_CLEAR2.
+## Sending bytes to LCD
+There are many IRQ bits in IRQENABLE_SET, we just need to unmask XRDY bit.
+By writing 0x80 to enable XRDY_IE bit 4.
+When getting the Interrupt from XRDY the process will send the next byte in the array to I2C_DATA.